Wyne Lay

 Wyne Lay (ဝိုင်းလေး; born Wint Yee Shunn on 3 August 1994) is a Burmese singer, songwriter, pianist, model and beauty pageant title holder.
 She was crowned the Miss World Myanmar 2014 and represented Myanmar at Miss World 2014.
 Wyne has achieved fame and success as a model and singer.

 Early life and education

 Wyne Lay was born on 3 August 1994 at No.2 Military Hospital, Dagon Township, Yangon, Myannar to parents Moe Kyaw and Nu Nu.
 She is youngest daughter of three siblings, having two older sisters.

 Wyne's family moved to Sittwe, Rakhine State, in 1999, and she attended primary school at Basic Education Middle School (BEMS) in Meikhtila.
-She studied fifth grade atBasic Education Middle School No. 1, and enrolled in high school at Basic Education High School No. 2 Bahan.
+She studied fifth grade at Basic Education Middle School No. 1, and enrolled in high school at Basic Education High School No. 2 Bahan.
 She enrolled at University of Foreign Languages, Yangon, majoring in French.
 She successfully finished her degree BA (French) in 2013.